Shanti Shanti Shanti

-Shanti Shanti Shanti is a 1998 Kannada language romantic comedy Drama film directed by Srinivas.
+Shanti Shanti Shanti is a 1998 Indian Kannada-language romantic drama film directed by Srinivas.
 The film starred Abbas, Madhavan, Prakash Raj, Prema, Avni Vasa, and Satish Shah in leading roles.
 During production, the film became known for its series of innovative ideas in the Kannada film industry.
 It became the first film to have a website and a six-track DTS sound.
 The film, which featured cinematography from P. C. Sriram, released on 20 November 1998.
-This marks the debut of R Madhavan in Indian cinema, as his previous film was an English film.

-After the success of Madhavan's Alaipayuthey, the film was dubbed into the Tamil language as Relax to cash in on his newfound following.
+The film was dubbed into the Tamil language as Relax.

 Plot

 Two siblings live with their father who refuses to give them money to pursue their goals.
 They befriend Raju, a poor man, who promises to help them achieve their dreams.